Alethio36/mediastack/README.md

      ```
 3. **Settings Adjustments:**
    - adjusting settings for the specifcs of each app can take a significant amount of time and depend heavily on preference.
 I recommend waiting until everything is configured before doing this, but it is up to you.

+4. **Add a download client**
+   - Go to settings, Download clients, and add qbittorrent

+6. **Integrate prowlarr**
+   - In Prowlarr, go to settings, apps, and add each service.
+For sync level I recommend Full Sync

 ### Jellyfin